-Influencer marketing has been surging in popularity over the past half decade, with the market growing by roughly 50% every year since 2016.
+Influencer marketing has been surging in popularity over the past half decade, growing by roughly 50% every year since 2016.

 Despite this immense spend, many of today’s influencer campaigns still come across as awkward and ineffective advertisements rather than as authentic and compelling endorsements.
-Often that’s because the efforts are simply transactional rather than true collaborations between influencers and brands.
+Often that’s because the efforts are simply transactional rather than true brand-influencer collaborations.

 What’s so great about collaboration?
 And what does effective partnership look like?

 To help, here are five examples of highly-successful brand-influencer collaborations, as well as key lessons marketers can learn from each.

 1. Liquid-Plumr + Vat19: Create Collaborations That Feel Natural